Panduza/pza-dev-voxpower-inhibiter/README.md

 "S" N
 ```

-When receiving a "S" the Arduino **must** return the state "HIGH" or "LOW" of the specified pin
+When receiving a "S" the Arduino **must** return the state "H" or "L" of the specified pin.
+When changing the state, the Arduino **must** return the state "H" or "L" of the specified pin.